Sarrasor/RoboticsRoadmap/README.md

 # RoboticsRoadmap
-Roadmap of skills for full-stack Robotics engineer
+Roadmap with skills for a full-stack Robotics engineer

 ![roadmap](roadmap.png)